 Why Cool Air Helps You Sleep

 When your body is getting ready for sleep, your temperature naturally lowers.
 About 60-90 minutes before your body’s natural “bedtime,” you’ll start to lose heat from your central core without realizing it, and that makes you feel sleepy.
+If you’re not sleeping well, your room might be too warm.
 If your room is too warm during this process, your body will try to regulate its temperature, and that uses a lot of energy.
 Unfortunately, hindering this biological process can lead to insomnia.

 Since your body temperature lowers in your sleep naturally, keeping your bedroom at a cooler temperature helps signal to your body that it’s time to sleep.
 Temperatures outside the ideal 60-67°F interrupt your REM cycle.
 REM stands for Rapid Eye Movement, and it’s the deepest part of the sleep cycle.
 During REM, your heart rate and breathing are both faster, and your brain is more active (this is when you might have dreams).
 Getting enough sleep but still feel like you’re not sleeping well?
 Studies show that people wake up feeling groggy and unrested if their REM sleep is interrupted, even if they get enough sleep!